 Is your family, including elderly loved ones, prepared if a fire happens?
 Here are some fire safety tips every caregiver and their families should know, according to the U.S. Fire Administration and the Federal Emergency Management Agency (FEMA).
-If your elderly parents live alone, make sure they know the important of fire safety use these fire safety practices.
+If your elderly parents live alone, make sure they know the importance of fire safety and use these fire safety practices.

 - Ember screens.
 Open fireplaces can be hazardous.
 They should be covered with tempered glass doors and guarded by a raised hearth 9 to 18 inches high.